vmware-archive/postfacto/deployment/README.md

 ### Prerequisites

-1. A vSphere 6.7u3 instance with Tanzu Kubernetes Grid (TKG) provisioned
+1. A vSphere instance version 6.7u3 or higher, with Tanzu Kubernetes Grid (TKG) provisioned

 1. A network load balancer installed and configured on your TKG cluster (e.g. [MetalLB](https://metallb.universe.tf/installation/))